fenago/katacoda-scenarios/apache-kafka/apache-kafka-streams/steps/3/text.md

 ```

-For the examples in this chapter, we also need the dependencies for Jackson.
+For the examples in this scenario, we also need the dependencies for Jackson.
 To use Kafka Streams, we just need one dependency, which is given in the following code snippet:

 ```
 compile 'org.apache.kafka:kafka-streams:2.0.0'